 Simulate real-world scenarios

 Don’t focus solely on response times and server-side issues.
 Good server load results do not necessarily guarantee an enjoyable experience for your users.
 Always consider your users’ perspective on performance when creating test scenarios.
-Derive relevant metrics through monitoring and research of user behavior.
+Derive relevant metrics through monitoring and research of user behaviour.
 It will help you generate specific situations your software might encounter when released and test against them with both key performance indicators and user habits in mind.

 Use relevant testing environments